Harry Rosen Inc.: History

 Larry Rosen, Harry’s eldest son, joined the company in 1984, and after stints in store operations and buying, he became president and chief operating officer in 1997.
 Larry became chairman and chief executive officer in 2010, succeeding Harry who remained with the company as an advisor until his death in December 2023.

 In 1997, Harry magazine was launched.
 With two issues a year, this men’s lifestyle magazine covers fashion advice and offers readers guidance in many areas of their life.

 In the fall of 2008, Harry Rosen unveiled an expansion of the Bloor Street flagship location in Toronto that represented the largest capital investment ever made by the company.
 This major storewide renovation added two new stories to the building, providing five floors of retail space within 50000 sqft.
 The chain’s flagship store at TD Square in Calgary is also doubling its size, and a second store was added in suburban Calgary at Chinook Centre in 2010.

 Harry Rosen began selling merchandise online on May 15, 2009 via its website.
 Shipping is limited to Canadian addresses.

+Harry Rosen permanently closed its flagship at 82 Bloor Street West on September 12, 2026 after nearly four decades at the address to open a new location less than 200 metres away at 153 Cumberland Street.